 Also, please keep in mind that not all content can be converted to AMP content.
 Some examples would include “Tabs” elements, “Toggle” elements, or forms created with the “Lead Generation” element.

-Then, click on the switch next to the “Enable AMP” option in the page that opens:
+Then, click on the switch next to the “Enable AMP” option on the page that opens:

 This will open the AMP options you can use, like:

-Using all of these options are detailed in our AMP quick start guide here.
+Using all of these options is detailed in our AMP quick start guide here.
 So if you need further details on these, please check out the guide.

 These were the ways in which you can set up and use the "Site Speed" section of the Thrive Theme Builder dashboard.
 If you need even more details about this, check out this blog post.